The Barking Lot

-Tea Tree oil is a very popular essential oil used in all sorts of products and for a variety of purposes.
+Tea Tree oil is a very popular essential oil used in all sorts of products and for many purposes.
 It has natural antibacterial properties making it an effective solution for treating minor infections of the skin for humans, but what about the use of tea tree oil for pets?
-Using tea tree oil on dogs and cats has been linked to toxicity, but some pet products still include the essential oil in trace amounts, which is actually believed to safe.
+Using tea tree oil on dogs and cats has been linked to toxicity, but some pet products still include the essential oil in trace amounts.
+This is actually believed to safe.
 So is tea tree oil toxic or is it safe?
-We hear both narratives now and again, but it basically boils down to how its used and how much of it is used on pets.
-Toxicity can occur if tea tree oil isn’t used with plenty of caution, but veterinarians assert that tea tree oil used in pet products, in very trace amounts (.1% – 1%) is actually safe.
+There are two beliefs, but it basically boils down to how its used and how much of it is used on pets.
+Toxicity can occur if tea tree oil isn’t used with plenty of caution, but veterinarians assert that tea tree oil used in pet products in very trace amounts (.1% – 1%) is actually safe.

 What is Tea Tree Oil?

 Tea Tree Oil, also known as melaleuca oil, is an essential oil that comes from the leaf of the Australian tea tree.
 The oil is often applied topically to the skin to treat a variety of skin infections.
 Its antibacterial properties allow it to kill bacteria and fungus and heal certain skin issues.
 It can be effective in treating acne, nail fungus, athlete’s foot, other fungal infections and even lice.
-Tea tree oil, for the most part, is safe for humans, but should never be taken orally, as it can be toxic when ingested.
-Although it’s totally safe to be used topically on humans, tea tree oil, can sometimes cause minor skin irritation, stinging, redness, burning or dryness.
+Tea tree oil, for the most part, is safe for humans, but you should never take it orally.
+It can be toxic when ingested.
+Although it’s totally safe to be used topically on humans, tea tree oil can sometimes cause minor skin irritation, stinging, redness, burning or dryness.

-Tea tree oil has been used in certain products for pets, like topical ointments and even tea tree oil shampoo to treat skin irritations the same way it does for humans, but many wonder if it’s safe for pets in any amount.
+Tea tree oil has been used in certain products for pets like topical ointments.
+There is even tea tree oil shampoo to treat skin irritations the same way it does for humans.
+However, many wonder if it’s safe for pets in any amount.